brainsesh/brainsesh.github.io/README.md

 ---

 <div align="center" style="font-size: 0.95rem;">
-  &copy; The goal is simple.
+  The goal is simple.
 Better than yesterday.
 </div>